freeplane/docs/understanding-nodes.md

 ## Node elements
 ### Overview

-Nodes are the fundamental element of mindmaps.
+Nodes are the fundamental element of mind maps.
 Although nodes appear simple at first, they have many optional elements that can increase their functionality.

 What appears to be the whole node at first is actually just the [node core](glossary.md#node-core).